nmeri17/suphle-docs/src/docs/v1/authorization/index.md

 These methods represent important milestones in the lifetime of a model.
 Each of them will almost always be populated with domain barriers dictated by the product owner.
 When a barrier is not immediately apparent, the developer and PO should prevent unforeseen accidents by listing invariants of each entity.
 This task can be made easier by examining model columns and the contents of a relationship model that would translate into an invalid system state.

 Authorization primarily relies on `Suphle\Contracts\Auth\AuthStorage` to function.
-However, you will observe that our invariant is made up of
+However, you will observe that our invariant is made up of,

 ```php